 Frequence spectrum at octave and third octave band

 A rating curve

 The sound perception is individual from one to another on the frequency.
-For that reason there are defined four different weigthing curves based on the frequency weigthing of acoustic events.
-The most common curve for frequency-related weigthing of acoustic events is the internationally agreed weigthing curve A. Levels that are rated by that curve are described with the unit dB.
+For that reason there are defined four different weighing curves based on the frequency weighing of acoustic events.
+The most common curve for frequency-related weighing of acoustic events is the internationally agreed weighing curve A. Levels that are rated by that curve are described with the unit dB.